caikit/caikit/CONTRIBUTING.md

 ## How Can I Contribute?

 When contributing, it's useful to start by looking at [issues](https://github.com/caikit/caikit/issues).
 After picking up an issue, writing code, or updating a document, make a pull request and your work will be reviewed and merged.
-If you're adding a new feature, it's best to [write an issue](https://github.com/caikit/caikit/issues/new?assignees=&labels=&template=feature_request.md&title=) first to discuss it with maintainers first.
+If you're adding a new feature or find a bug, it's best to [write an issue](https://github.com/caikit/caikit/issues/new?assignees=&labels=&template=feature_request.md&title=) first to discuss it with maintainers.

+To contribute to this repo, you'll use the Fork and Pull model common in many open source repositories.
+For details on this process, watch [how to contribute](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github).

+When your contribution is ready, you can create a pull request.
+Pull requests are often referred to as "PR".
+In general, we follow the standard [github pull request](https://help.github.com/en/articles/about-pull-requests) process.
+Follow the template to provide details about your pull request to the maintainers.

+Before sending pull requests, make sure your changes pass formatting, linting and unit tests.

+#### Code Review

+Once you've [created a pull request](#how-to-contribute), maintainers will review your code and may make suggestions to fix before merging.
+It will be easier for your pull request to receive reviews if you consider the criteria the reviewers follow while working.
+Remember to:

+- Run tests locally and ensure they pass
+- Follow the project coding conventions
+- Write detailed commit messages
+- Break large changes into a logical series of smaller patches, which are easy to understand individually and combine to solve a broader issue

 ### Reporting Bugs